 Questions worth answering up front.

-The shortest, most direct version of the conversations I have on every discovery call.
+The shortest, most direct version of the conversations we have on every discovery call.
 If your question isn't here, ask.

 How long does this actually take?

-"Active weeks" means weeks when work is in progress on my side.
-Weeks where I'm waiting for you to write bridging material or review a draft pause the clock.
+"Active weeks" means weeks when work is in progress on our side.
+Weeks where we're waiting for you to write bridging material or review a draft pause the clock.

 What format should I send my existing writing in?

 Whatever format it's in.
 Substack export, Medium archive, Google Docs, Word, plain text, PDFs.
-I handle the format conversion before any production starts.
+We handle the format conversion before any production starts.

-You'll receive a private Google Drive folder for your project after signing the LoA — that's where you drop everything you want considered.
-No need to organize it; that's part of what I do.
+You'll receive a private Google Drive folder for your project after signing the LoA, that's where you drop everything you want considered.
+No need to organize it; that's part of what we do.

 Who owns the rights to the finished book?